-- Experiment Any process of observation that leads to a single outcome that cannot be predicted with certainty. - Sample Space Set of all possible outcomes. - Event A subset of the sample space. - Probability (of an event) The chance of this event occurring.
+- Experiment Any activity or process whose outcome is subject to uncertainty. - Sample Space Set of all possible outcomes of an experiment, denoted by S. - Event A subset of the sample space. - Probability (of an event) The chance of this event occurring.
 It is equal to the sum of sample point probabilities in the event.
 Under the Equally Likely model (also known as the Uniform model), it reduces to